Flat 60% off

 NAT Translation Tables

-A NAT translation table is a data structure maintained by the router or firewall that keeps track of the mapping between private (internal) IP addresses and public (external) IP addresses.
+A Network Address Translation (NAT) translation table is maintained by a router or firewall to map private (internal) IP addresses to public (external) IP addresses.

 Types of NAT

-There are several types of Network Address Translation(NAT) used in networking, each suited for different use cases:
+There are three types of Network Address Translation(NAT) used in networking, each suited for different use cases:

 1. Static NAT (SNAT)